Boston University College of Fine Arts welcomes new faculty

 Melisa Pereyra joins the School of Theatre faculty as an Assistant Professor, bringing a rich depth of practice from her wide array of experience working in different roles, with various directors, across numerous theatres.

-Pereyra is a Latinx actor, director, writer, and educator, who recently was a full-time company member at American Players Theatre in Spring Green, Wisconsin.
+Pereyra is a Latinx actor, director, writer, educator, and a full-time core company member at American Players Theatre in Spring Green, Wisconsin.
 Her professional acting credits include work in venues like the Tony Award-winning South Coast Repertory Theatre, Dallas Theater Center, Utah Shakespeare Festival, Indiana Repertory Theatre, and Milwaukee Repertory Theatre.

 “What an honor will it be to question and challenge our industry with the theater-makers of the future,” says Pereyra.
 “Thank you so much for welcoming me into this creative space.
 Let’s go!”

 Pereyra has published works of poetry, along with contributions to the Huffington Post and the Howlround Theatre Commons.

 Pereyra holds degrees from Illinois State University (MFA Acting) and Utah State University (BFA Acting).
 She also trained in the United Kingdom at Shakespeare’s Globe Theatre and the Royal Shakespeare Company.